 Iran says parliament is preparing bill to leave nuclear non-proliferation treaty

-- Iran's parliament is preparing a bill to exit the Nuclear Non-Proliferation Treaty, according to the foreign ministry.
+- Iran's parliament is preparing a bill to potentially leave the Nuclear Non-Proliferation Treaty, according to the foreign ministry.

 What happens if Iran chooses to leave the Nuclear Non-Proliferation Treaty?